CSCfi/csc-user-guide/docs/data/sensitive-data/sd_connect.md

    - [Mac](https://github.com/CSCfi/crypt4gh-gui/releases/download/v1.2.0/crypt4gh-gui-python3.8-macos-amd64.zip)
    - [Windows](https://github.com/CSCfi/crypt4gh-gui/releases/download/v1.2.0/crypt4gh-gui-python3.8-windows-amd64.zip)

-Please check that the tool for Windows has been digitally signed by CSC - IT Center for Science.
-After the download, you can find the Crypt4GH application in your downloads folder.

-When you open the application for the first time, you might encounter an error message.
+You might encounter an error message when you open the application for the first time.
 In this case, click on _More info_ and verify that the publisher is CSC-IT Center for Science (or Finnish CSC-Tieteen tietotekniikan keskus Oy) and then click on _Run anyway_.

-2-**Generate your encryption keys**:
+2-Generate your encryption keys:

 * Open the Crypt4GH application and click on _Generate Keys_ (on the top right corner).
 * The tool will open a new window and ask you to insert a password (_Private Key Passphrase_).
-This password will be associated with your secret key. **Please, use a strong password**.
+This password will be associated with your secret key.
+Please, use a strong password.
 * When you click on _OK_, the tool will generate a key pair consisting of a secret key (your username_crypt4gh.key) and a public key (your username_crypt4gh.pub).
 * The keys/file names will be displayed in the Activity Log with the following message: